ParallelMaths/parallel/pages/masterclass.md

 2. In the field marked “Teacher code”, enter the Maths Masterclass code: **n4zjt4**

+<a name="already-user"></a>
 ## What if you are already a Parallel user at school?

 Some schools have already been using Parallel for some time, and so you may have already been given a different Teacher Code, so your class teacher can keep track of your progress.
-If so, we would like all students in Year 10 to email a screenshot of your score each week to [maths.masterclasses@talent-ed.uk](mailto:maths.masterclasses@talent-ed.uk), so we can see how you are doing.
+If so, please do carry on doing parallel as normal for your school teacher, and [email us to let us know that you are doing so](mailto:maths.masterclasses@talent-ed.uk).

-Note: please ensure you have read and understood our [Data Protection & Terms and Conditions policy](/terms-and-conditions) before signing up
+Note: please ensure you have read and understood our [Data Protection & Terms and Conditions policy](/terms-and-conditions) before signing up.